Wind River Experimental Forest

 The Wind River Experimental Forest is an ecological and silvicultural research in Stabler, Washington, in the United States.
 Used as a research site by the U.S. Forest Service beginning in 1908, and functioning as an experimental forest since 1932, it is "known as the cradle of forest research in the Pacific Northwest".
-The site is probably best known for the Wind River Canopy Crane Research Facility (WRCCRF), a 285 ft-high freestanding tower crane which supported an 8-person gondola allowing scientists to view the forest canopy from above.
+The site is probably best known for the Wind River Canopy Crane Research Facility (WRCCRF), a 285 ft-high freestanding tower crane which supported an 8-person gondola enabling scientists to view the forest canopy from above.
 The tallest trees in the forest are about 220 ft.

 Many studies at Wind River continue for decades.
 This long-term research has resulted in important findings about forest ecology and management.

 Location

 It is located west of the Cascade Range in the south-central area of the Gifford Pinchot National Forest, north of the Columbia River Gorge National Scenic Area.
 It is about a 1.5-hour drive east of Vancouver, Washington, in the Mount Adams Ranger District.